Asian Vine Snake Care Sheet

 Ahaetulla prasina is the largest species in the genus, able to reach lengths of 6 feet, though 4- to 5-foot specimens are much more common.
 Ahaetulla nasuta tend to mature slightly smaller, maxing out at around 5 feet but averaging 4.

-Asian vine snakes, largely due to their lizard diet and the stigma that comes with being rear-fanged, are not often available at pet stores, but you can sometimes find them at reptile expos.
+Asian vine snakes, largely due to their lizard diet and the stigma that comes with being rear-fanged, are not often available at pet stores, but you can sometimes find them at reptile expos or online reptile shops.
 The vast majority in the United States are still wild caught and imported.
 On rare occasions, captive-hatched specimens are available, but these are even more rare.
 If the opportunity should arise, always go with captive-bred or hatched animals.
 Captive-bred and hatched animals are usually not exposed to the array of intestinal parasites of their wild-caught counterparts, nor have they experienced the stress of capture and shipping that wild-caught animals have, which can lead to illness.
 Well-cared-for Ahaetulla have been recorded to live for as many as 10 to12 years.

 Asian Vine Snake Quarantine

 After purchasing an Asian vine snake, allow an acclimation and quarantine period.
 During this time, it’s important to address any potential parasite load that the snake is likely to have.
 Due to a diet that consists largely of lizards, there is a substantial chance of a sizable parasite load, both internal and external.
 Gut flukes and worms are common, as are lung worms.
 Mites and ticks are not as common on imports, but they should still be addressed appropriately.
 A heavy infestation of any parasite can cause a specimen’s health to quickly decline and may lead to death.
 As with any imported reptile, proper quarantine and a visit to a qualified veterinarian is a must to address these issues.